Improvement Leader Apprenticeship Standard (Level 6)

 Improvement Leader Apprenticeship

-Improvement Leader Apprenticeship Standard (Level 6) is now offered by Claudius Consulting via in-house tailored and public training programmes delivered face-to-face or virtually.
+Improvement Leader Apprenticeship Standard (Level 6) is now offered by Claudius Consulting via in-house tailored or open enrolment programmes with several intakes per year delivered face-to-face or virtually.
 Our unique high quality programme allows employees to meet the Improvement Leader Level 6 standard whilst also achieving industry leading British Quality Foundation (BQF) Lean Six Sigma Master Black Belt Certification at no additional cost.

 Apprenticeship Levy or ESFA Funding